 Dr. Andrew Ross came to The Children’s Guild in 1995 as President and CEO, following a distinguished career at Children’s Square, USA in Council Bluffs, Iowa and Bellefaire-Jewish Children’s Bureau in Cleveland, Ohio.

 When Dr. Ross joined The Children’s Guild, the organization had a $6 million budget with two special needs schools and one group home.
-Today, The Children’s Guild Alliance has a budget of more than $80 million and serves approximately 6,000 children in Maryland and Washington D.C. through special needs schools, charter schools, therapeutic group homes, a treatment foster care program, and a behavioral health program that operates in 90 schools in Maryland.
+Today, The Children’s Guild has a budget of more than $80 million and serves approximately 6,000 children in Maryland and Washington D.C. through special needs schools, charter schools, therapeutic group homes, a treatment foster care program, and a behavioral health program that operates in 90 schools in Maryland.

 Dr. Ross was also instrumental in developing TranZed Apprenticeships, returning pre-school programming to The Children’s Guild and establishing the Transformation Education Institute, which provides innovative ideas and makes the latest developments in neuroscience accessible to teachers, social workers, parents, and employees of child serving organizations all over the U.S. and several foreign countries.